 Death and life are in the power of the tongue.
 Proverbs 18:21

-She gave me this book mark a little over 16 years ago, in April of 2002.
+My sister gave me this book mark 16 years ago.
 It was in celebration of a milestone in my life.
-After 21 years in the telecommunications industry, I left Verizon (formerly Bell Atlantic, Bell of Pennsylvania, and my favorite, Ma Bell) to pursue my dream of becoming a published author.
+On April 13, 2002, after 21 years in the telecommunications industry, I left Verizon (formerly Bell Atlantic, Bell of Pennsylvania, and my favorite, Ma Bell) to pursue my dream of becoming a published author.
 The first thing I did was to transform my basement into a home office, complete with a brand new desk top computer and office furniture from my favorite store, IKEA.
 Then I created an online store to sell products featuring my poetry, like a wall calendar, a 12 month calendar, writing journals, and greeting cards (www.cafepress.com).
 That October I attended my first Christian Writers Conference at Sandy Cove Christian Retreat Center in Maryland.
 It was so thrilling to be a room with hundreds of Christian writers, editors, publishers and agents.
 I left determined to become a modern day Helen Steiner-Rice.
-Little did I know it would be seven more years until my dream of becoming a published author would finally come to pass.
+Little did I know it would be eight more years until my dream of becoming a published author would finally be realized.

 Speak life into someone else's dream.
 You're already living yours.